dustinpfister/blog_posts/_posts/lodash_times.md

 ## 2 - Some Basic \_.times examples

 In this section I will be covering some basic examples of \_.times along with some quick vanilla js alternatives.
-Keep in mid that more concise solutions are not always better solutions all around.
+Keep in mind that more concise solutions are not always better solutions all around.
 I have not taken the time to do synthetic testing with performance in this post, juts throwing together examples.

 ### 2.1 - Just call a method a number of times